 - 1. Make an initial record of the information. - 2.
-Report it to the DSL immediately. - 3.
-The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) using the orange 'Recording form for Concerns' as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved. - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child
+Report it to the DSL immediately All safeguarding concerns need to be recorded.
+This should be done as soon as is possible.
+Initial notes should be made and then written up on the orange 'Recording form for Concerns' and then handed to the DSL who will add them to CPOMS.
+Teachers can add their concerns directly onto CPOMS. - 3.
+The DSL will consider if there is a requirement for immediate medical intervention; however, urgent medical attention should not be delayed if the DSL is not immediately available - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child

-The records must be signed and dated by the author or / equivalent on electronic based records
+The records must be signed and dated by the author with an equivalent procedure in place for electronic based records

-5. In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate significant harm
+5. In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate significant harm.